 - Handwriting – augmenting their language skills, students learn handwriting, in the D’Nealian method.

 - Spanish – Arielle introduces elements of Spanish, from vocabulary to early grammar.
 Students read, act, and listen to stories in Spanish.

-- Chinese – kindergarteners go to class with acclaimed teacher Mei Dai, in the purple class for first-time learners of Mandarin.
+- Chinese – kindergarteners go to class with acclaimed teacher Yulin Zhang, in the purple class for first-time learners of Mandarin.

 - Mathematics – students work on fundamental skills in number recognition and arithmetic operations, both written and oral.
 They use many manipulatives as well as the Singapore math books.

 - Our world, a melange of science and social studies.
 Katie presents topics in an order than keeps student interested, moving, for example, from the geology and geography of continents and oceans to astronomy – the planets by name, order, and orbital period; stars from birth to death; constellations – to how plants develop and grow